 Please be in prayer for one another and for our nation at large.

-The target date for our first corporate worship service since the state of emergency was declared is July 12.
-We will worship at the regularly scheduled time of 10:30 AM.
-For the most part, the format we have become accustomed to will be pretty much the same.
+We are excited that worship has resumed!
+For the most part, the format we have become accustomed to will be the same.
 However, there will be a few alterations.

-For those not ready to return, we intend to offer a live worship stream via Facebook.
+For those not ready to return, we will have a live worship stream via Facebook.
 This means when our service begins in the auditorium, so will the live stream.
 While we will not present a recorded message as we have been doing during the pandemic, we plan to record and post the service on YouTube and Facebook by Monday afternoon at the latest.

 masks are required